-The application of the upside alternative discount factor to the "D" share fund's portfolio would have resulted in the total value of its investments having been £263,000 or 9.5% higher.
+The application of the upside alternative discount factor to the "D" share fund's portfolio would have resulted in the total value of its investments having been £262,000 or 9.5% higher.
 The application of the downside alternative discount factor would have resulted in the total value of its investments having been £248,000 or 8.9% lower.

-Further details regarding input sensitivity can found in the Investment Manager's Report on page 27 and 28.
+Further details regarding input sensitivity can found in the Investment Manager's Report on page 29 and 30.

-The future price at which power and associated benefits may be sold is estimated using forecasts produced by third party industry experts and the projected energy yield is determined by yield analyses also prepared by third party industry experts.
-The Directors do not believe there are reasonable alternative assumptions available for these inputs at the current time.
+The future price at which power and associated benefits may be sold is estimated using forecasts produced by third party industry experts and the projected energy yield is determined by yield analyses also prepared by third party industry experts, therefore the Directors do not believe there are reasonable alternative assumptions for these inputs available.